cletomay/whatsapp-html-like/README.md

 This is a HTML file created inspired by WhatsApp web version.
 This file could be used by someone implementing some chat web app and needs a frontend start.
+I try to use as less as possible css customization, so it is almost pure bootstrap classes.

 Dependencies:
 - Bootstrap